ndexbio/ndexpackagebundler/src/docs/Interactome_Installation_Instructions.rst

 Prerequisites
 ---------------

-* A working local NDEx server that can be visited with a web browser
+* It is assumed the instructions found in ``NDEx_Installation_instructions.pdf`` have been followed to create a working NDEx installation that is currently running

 * An NDEx account on the local NDEx server which can hold the networks to load into Interactome (See https://home.ndexbio.org/create-an-ndex-account/)